 Zeta Amicae or “Friends of Zeta” represent a vast number of women, who do not have a college degree but would like to experience an affiliation with a Greek organization.
 Amicae lend assistance with Zeta activities; promote good public relations among Zetas and other women in the community; and, increase cooperation and support for Zeta programs.
 Benefits to being a member of Zeta Amicae include participating in social events in the Greek community, attending state, regional and national leadership conferences and professional networking opportunities. throughout the United States.

-Beta Zeta Zeta Chapter’s Amicae Auxiliary was chartered on April 27, 1996 by its organizer, Doris L. McAdams.
-Charter members include: Alvinia Bradshaw, Patricia Brown, Catherine Brundage, Lynette Bunton, Betty Connors, Selma Hudson – the first President, Deborah Haynes-McGowan, Sandra Poole, Shirley Smith and Clarissa Stokes White.
-Past programs and events include a community health fair, Hoosier downs and Churchill Downs bus trip fundraisers, fashion shows as well as dinner dances.
+The chapter’s Amicae Auxiliary was chartered on April 27, 1996 by its organizer, Doris L. McAdams.
+Charter members include: Alvinia Bradshaw, Patricia Brown, Catherine Brundage, Lynette Bunton, Betty Connons, Selma Hudson – the first President, Deborah Haynes-McGowan, Sandra Poole, Shirley Smith and Clarissa Stokes White.
+The Amicae are a vital component of BZZ Chapter, annually presenting a community health fair and major fundraiser.

 Zeta Phi Beta Sorority Incorporated established clubs for youth in the 1950’s.
 Participation in club activities grew rapidly and three (3) youth groups based on age were established.
 Beta Zeta Zeta Chapter first had youth auxiliaries in the 1970’s.